mono-o-o/synced-plus/README.md

   Designed to create Enhanced LRC, handling line-by-line, word-by-word timestamping.

 - ### <strong>Completely Offline</strong>
-  Works completely within your system, does not send any data into a server.
+  Works completely within your system, does not send any data to a server.

 - ### <strong>Interactive Waveform</strong>
   Uses wavesurfer.js to draw a waveform that acts as the audio timeline.
 Uses the hover and zoom plugins for more precise timestamping, and regions for visual representation of lyric lines.

 - ### <strong>Smart File Import</strong>
   Creating an LRC only requires you to import your audio file.
 However, you can also import your own ELRC/LRC, TXT, or paste from the clipboard (which automatically checks if input is lrc/plaintext) for resuming progress or ease of use.
-Uses jsmediatags to automatically read and write the metadata tags of your audio into the LRC file.
+Uses jsmediatags to automatically read and write the metadata tags of your audio to the LRC file.

 - ### <strong>Smart Time Field Setting</strong>
   Prevents time fields from being set to illegal values that will return errors by adjusting other fields accordingly.